 (For more on competitors, take a look at our post "What is a Competitor?")

 The majority of decisions are made with emotion not logic.
 This means that developing an emotional connection between your brand and your consumer is a necessity you cannot overlook.

 Brand essence that your consumer can become emotional connected to can be created in a number of different ways.
 For example, your brand itself may provoke an emotional reaction from your consumer, think about heritage brands like Coca Cola with their classic logo and colour scheme.
 Or as a part of your brand strategy you can design a brand purpose, or in other words, the reason your brand exists outside making a profit.

-Many brand’s brand purpose is socially responsible and highlights how they’re giving back to their communities.
-This in turn give the consumer something to identify with beyond the product.
+Many brand's brand purpose is socially responsible and highlights how they're giving back to their communities.
+This, in turn, gives the consumer something to identify with beyond the product.

 Every interaction between the consumer and your brand must deliver to the standards you set out in your brand promise.
 This helps to create consistency across your marketing, which will help fuel brand recognition and in turn bolster customer loyalty.